-Besides the three regular funding schemes the CUS irregularly awards the Visiting Scholar Award.
+Besides the three regular funding schemes the CUS irregularly awards other grants such as the Visiting Scholar Award.
 The aim of this award is to institute a visiting scholar program, going beyond the existing formats supporting short visits.

 In 2016, a series of grants was awarded to various international collaborations between CUS members and staff at the University of Sheffield.